 As New York dermatologist Patricia Wexler, MD, explains, oily skin is not all bad news.
-“Oil helps to moisturize the skin, making it less dry in the winter, and also protecting it from symptoms of aging.”
+“Oil helps moisturize the skin, making it less dry in the winter, and also protecting it from symptoms of aging.”
 But, those of us with oily skin probably think it’s more of a curse than a blessing.
-To keep excess shine at bay, try incorporating these ingredients into your skin care routine for skin you’re proud to show off.
+To keep excess shine at bay, we tapped top dermatologists for their number-one ingredient pick when it comes to de-slicking skin and keeping blemishes far, far away.

 You May Also Like: A Permanent Solution for Oily Skin May Be Here Sooner Than You Think